figimodi/c2-os161/presentation.md

 ```
 The write system call has been changed from the previous implementation by adding the following features:
 - Check of the mode before writing (OnlyRead, OnlyWrite, ReadWrite)
-- Use of a lock/cv in order to protect the shared file among different threads
+- Use of a lock/cv in order to protect the shared file among different threads (More info in the [Design](#design) chapter)
 - Handling of the ```O_APPEND``` flag

 ## read